Ball (association football): Suppliers

 Many companies throughout the world produce footballs.
 The earliest balls were made by local suppliers where the game was played.
-It is estimated that 40% of all footballs are made in Sialkot, Pakistan with other major producers being China and India.
+It is estimated that 70% of all footballs are made in Sialkot, Pakistan with other major producers being China and India.

 As a response to the problems with the balls in the 1962 FIFA World Cup, Adidas created the Adidas Santiago – this led to Adidas winning the contract to supply the match balls for all official FIFA and UEFA matches, which they have held since the 1970s, and also for the Olympic Games.
 They also supply the ball for the UEFA Champions League which is called the Adidas Finale.

 FIFA World Cup

 In early FIFA World Cups, match balls were mostly provided by the hosts from local suppliers.
 Records indicate a variety of models being used within individual tournaments and even, on some occasions, individual games.
 Over time, FIFA took more control over the choice of ball used.
-Since 1970 Adidas have supplied official match balls(Which all were made in Sialkot, Pakistan) for every tournament.
+Since 1970, Adidas have supplied official match balls (all of which were made in Sialkot, Pakistan) for every tournament.

 League balls

-The most up-to-date balls used in various club football competitions as of 2022–23 season are:
+The most up-to-date balls used in various club football competitions as of 2025–26 season are: